-Your health oriented dentist suggests the Best New Year’s resolution for you.
+Your health oriented dentist suggests an Excellent New Year’s resolution for you.

-Dr. Brad Alderman, a dentist in Lincoln area says: “Cutting down on sugar and added fructose contained within your diet could be the Best New Year’s resolution.”
+Dr. Brad Alderman, a dentist in Lincoln area says: “Cutting down on sugar and added fructose contained within your diet could be an Excellent New Year’s resolution.”

 Another year has come and gone.
 For most of us, it feels like yesterday that we were crafting the perfect New Year’s resolution list for the upcoming new year and now, it’s already time to start thinking about the next one!